 Intensive training and practice will also build powerfully the link between evidence-based theory and practice.
 As the main aim is to strengthen the link between evidence and classroom practice, some elements of intensive training and practice will take place in selected school environments during university training time.
 An ITAP typically last for one week with follow up during school placements.
-School briefings in 23/24 will explain the delivery of ITAPs and the role of school based mentors.
+Mentor Training in 24/25 will explain the delivery of ITAPs and the role of school based mentors.